TV Replacemnt

 The ceiling carpet shows indents where the original cabinet was.
 I hope this indenting will decrease with time.
 I may have to steam it.

-The refinished cabinet matches the surrounding ones exactly (even though these two pictures have different coloration due to the lighting).
+The refinished cabinet matches the surrounding ones exactly.

 The mount I bought to actually hang the TV is a 2 piece steel unit.
 One piece mounts to the holes on the back of the TV.
 The other is mounted to the wall, or in my case just inside the cabinet.
 The TV will then just hook to the stationary mount, and then clamp in place by tightening two screws.
 This mount is 7/8 inch thick.
 As the rear of the TV is somewhat smaller than the front, I decided to mount the fixed part 1 inch behind the front of the cabinet.
 To do this, I mounted a vertical piece of oak to the base of the cabinet.
 The top of this oak board is attached to a board that runs forward to an aluminum roof frame member.
 The fixed half of the mount is screwed to this oak panel.
 This all gives me the structural stability I need to keep the TV safely and stablelly mounted.
 I made one small modification to the mount, so the screws I tighten after hanging the TV actually tighten the mount halves to each other, instead of merely providing a pin that prevents the TV from lifting off.